JamesKaranja75/alx-system_engineering-devops./0x00-shell_basics/README.md

-Script to move files beginning with an uppercase letter
+Script that delete files in current working directory that end with character ~